moderepo/bizstack-console-plugin-samples/README.md

   #### File that ALL plugins package should have.
   - `config.ts`
     This file is the most important file.
-It is the entry point to the plugins and will be loaded by BizConsole.
+It is the entry point to the plugins and will be loaded by BizStack Console.
 This file is where we place the configuration for the plugins.
 In this file, there must be a variable called `bizConsolePlugins` and it must be an Object.
 Inside this object must contain an Array of plugins definition.
 The array can contain 1 or more plug in definitions and the definitions can be for different types of plugins.
 This allows 1 plugin package to implement multiple plugins.